johnsonjh/dps8m-proxy/README.md

   \<[`https://gitlab.com/dps8m/proxy`](https://gitlab.com/dps8m/proxy)\>

 * This software is intended to be **secure**.
-If you find any security-related problems, please don’t hesitate to [open a GitLab Issue](https://gitlab.com/dps8m/proxy/-/issues/new) (or send an [email](mailto:contact-project+dps8m-proxy-71601954-issue-@incoming.gitlab.com)
+If you find any security‑related problems, please don’t hesitate to [open a GitLab Issue](https://gitlab.com/dps8m/proxy/-/issues/new) (or send an [email](mailto:contact-project+dps8m-proxy-71601954-issue-@incoming.gitlab.com)